afloresep/qligfep/tutorials/1.QligFEP_CDK2/README.md

 _Note: In this forked version, setup.py is capable of moving the files necessary to use QligFEP.py.
 If you're using a different version of setup.py, you will have to manually move all the ligands.pbd from `1.ligprep`, the protein.pdb and water.pdb files from `2.protprep`_ in order to do this step.

-This should result in a 1.protein and 2.water folder, containing the two systems necessary to perform the calculation.
+This should result in a 1.protein and 2.water folder, containing folders for each pair of ligands described in the `pairs.txt` file.
+A message will be printed specifying the cystein bonds added.
+Make sure they are correct (i.e. no atoms duplicated).
+A `qprep ended normally`message should be printed for each pair correctly added to the folder.

+To perform the calculation.
 Simply go into the folder (1.PROTEIN OR 2.WATER), then go into the pair folder whose job you want to submit and run
 `./FEP_submit.sh`

 This script will either submit your jobs to a slurm queue (see the setup section in $setupFEP/README.md for a more detailed description).
 Alternatively the jobs can be run on your local machine.
 A typical procedure is to put the two systems in a top layer folder to easily track running calculations (e.g. 1.TESTRUN) in the case of this example.
 Of course, these toplayer scripts can be easily adjusted for any other use (e.g. to calculate solvation free energies, you add a water and vacuum leg, instead of protein water.

-If you want to submit all the jobs at once without having to go into each pair folder, you can copy `subimt_all.py` to your `1.protein` or `2.water` folder and then run it.
+If you want to submit all the jobs at once without having to go into each pair folder, you can copy `submit_FEP.py` to your `1.protein` or `2.water` folder and then run it.
 This python script will find all the folders starting as 'FEP_' (basically, all the folders named after the pairs.txt file) and submit their job.

-_Note: Only in this forked version submit_all.py exists.
-If your using the original repository you will have to submit all the jobs manually or copy the code for submit_all.py from [here](https://github.com/afloresep/qligfep/blob/master/submit_all.py) and add it to your workspace._
+_Note: Only in this forked version submit_FEP.py exists.
+If your using the original repository you will have to submit all the jobs manually or copy the code for submit_FEP.py from [here](https://github.com/afloresep/qligfep/blob/master/submit_FEP.py) and add it to your workspace._

 # 4. Analyze dG in protein and water.
 Run the analyze_FEP.py script with the appropriate parameters: